 My recommendations on where to stay in Palampur –

 Sarover Portico – Located right in the heart of Palampur, the 4-star Sarover Portico will pamper you with its services, amazing staff, and a 360° bar and restaurant.
 Rated 8.4 on Booking.com, Sarover Portico won’t disappoint you.
 Click here to book the hotel.

 Seclude Palampur – If your idea of a vacation is to stay in a place with a lush and open valley, then I’d recommend Seclude Palampur.
-It is located with surrounding wheat fields and offering private terrace for lofty views of the mountain range.
+It is located with surrounding wheat fields and offers a private terrace for lofty views of the mountain range.
 Book nerds will love the hotel as they have an in-house mini library.
 If you’re a responsible tourist, you should choose the hotel, as they’ve constructed it using local materials.
 Click here to book the hotel.

 So, this is my Palampur Travel Guide with all the must-see places to visit in Palampur.
 Tell me what all the things you’d like to do on your Palampur trip.

 HAVE YOU TRAVELED TO PALAMPUR?
-HOW MANY DAYS DID YOU SPEND AND WHAT ALL PLACES YOU VISITED?
+HOW MANY DAYS DID YOU SPEND AND WHAT PLACES YOU VISITED?
 IF YOU PLAN TO TAKE A PALAMPUR TRIP, WHAT ARE THE PLACES YOU’D LIKE TO SEE?
 TELL ME IN THE COMMENTS BELOW!

 Also, make sure to follow along on my Instagram account for the latest updates and adventures.

 Subscribe to TWC’s monthly newsletter – Promise, no spam! – and get your free download of my personally curated carry-on checklist!